Add text here

 Appointed 01 December 2019

-Paul Robertson has extensive experience as a Non-Executive Director and Chair in a wide variety of commercial and not for profit organisations across Australia.
-He is the immediate past Chair of Social Ventures Australia, St Vincent’s Health Australia and Alzheimer’s Australia (NSW).
-He was also a Director of Dementia Australia.
-He is currently Chair of Tonic Media Network, Chair of Grace Papers, Chair of Kinela, Director of Sydney Theatre Company Foundation, Founder and Director of the Financial Markets Foundation for Children and Director of the Telco Together Foundation.
-Paul has broad experience in finance including 27 years as Global Treasurer and Executive Director at Macquarie Bank.
-He was made an Officer of the Order of Australia in 2018 for distinguished service to the community through ethical leadership and management of, and philanthropic contributions to, health, social enterprise, research, education and arts organisations.
+Paul Robertson has extensive experience as a non-executive director and chair in a wide variety of commercial and not for profit organisations across Australia.
+He is the immediate past Chair of Social Ventures Australia, St Vincent’s Health Australia and Alzheimer’s Australia.
+He was also a Non-Executive Director of Dementia Australia, Sydney Theatre Company Foundation and Telco Together Foundation.

 Appointed 01 December 2018

-Natalie Walker is the founder and managing director, of Inside Policy, a privately-held boutique public consultancy and data analytics firm that advises government, corporates and not-for-profits on a range of social and economic policy matters.
-She is a committed advocate for reconciliation and was previously the chief executive officer of Supply Nation, a start-up greenfields company focused on increasing the participation of Indigenous business in the supply chain of Australia’s largest companies.
-Ms Walker has held roles at KPMG Australia, the Australian Human Rights Commission and in the Queensland Government.
+Natalie Walker is the founder and Managing Director, of Inside Policy, a privately held boutique public consultancy and data analytics firm that advises government, corporates and not-for-profits on a range of social and economic policy matters.
+Natalie is a committed advocate for reconciliation and was previously the Chief Executive Officer of Supply Nation, a start-up greenfields company focused on increasing the participation of Indigenous business in the supply chain of Australia’s largest companies.

 Appointed 06 December 2021